Cyfrin/Updraft/courses/full-stack/3-ts-tsender-ui/14-challenge/+page.md

 **Guidance and Final Thoughts**

-Successfully implementing these features will significantly elevate your T-Sender application.
+Successfully implementing these features will significantly elevate your dApps application.
 Don't hesitate to:

 *   **Use AI Assistants:** Tools like ChatGPT or GitHub Copilot can be excellent aids for generating boilerplate, debugging, or explaining concepts.
 *   **Consult Example Code:** Refer to the completed example codebase provided in the course materials (`github.com/Cyfrin/ts-tsender-ui-cu`) if you get stuck or want to see one possible solution.